-Table 12.
-Required Pullup Resistance (R{PUmax}) for Logical High BOOT Pins
+Table 14.
+Required Pullup Resistance (R {PUmax}) for Logical High BOOT Pins

-DVDD3318_C I, V {IH} $R{PUmax} \left(\frac{DVDD3318_C - V{IH}}{I_I} \right)$
+DVDD3318_C l, V {IH} $\mathbf{R}{\mathbf{PUmax}} \left(\frac{DVDD3318_C-V{IH}}{I{I}} \right)$

-3.3 V 270 μΑ 2.00 V 4.81 kΩ
+3.3 V 270 μA 2.00 V 4.81 kΩ

-1.8 V 270 μΑ 1.17 V 2.33 kΩ
+1.8 V 270 μA 1.17 V 2.33 kΩ

-Boot: ECC Data Error in Spare Area Causes NAND Boot Failure

-2.3 and 2.1 (ROM Versions D800K008)

-Details:
+Method 2

+For applications that have already implemented the Secondary Reset Workaround described in Advisory 2.0.9, no additional modifications are required as a fix for this Advisory.

+As shown in Initialization of PUPD_SEL[29] and BOOTCFG[7:0] Registers with Weak or No External Pull Resistors on BOOT[7:0] Pins, issuing a second POR will always latch the BOOT pins while the internal pulldown resistors enabled.

-The ROM bootloader (RBL) reads a NAND page in segments of 512 bytes (user data) over the External Memory Interface A (EMIFA).
-The EMIF also reads the associated ECC data which is stored in the spare area of the flash (as shown in Figure 11).
+www.ti.com Silicon Revision 2.3 Usage Notes and Known Design Exceptions to Functional Specifications Advisory 2.3.13 Boot: ECC Data Error in Spare Area Causes NAND Boot Failure Revision(s) Affected 2.3 and 2.1 (ROM Versions D800K008) Details: The ROM bootloader (RBL) reads a NAND page in segments of 512 bytes (user data) over the External Memory Interface A (EMIFA).
+The EMIF also reads the associated ECC data which is stored in the spare area of the flash (as shown in D800K008 ROM Behavior Before Application of Software Patch (1)).
 The ECC Correct function in the RBL can correct up to 4 bit errors in the user data and/or ECC data by using the syndrome generated from the ECC data and the parity of the user data calculated by the EMIFA module.
 However, over the life span of the NAND flash, ECC data stored in the spare area can develop errors due to bit flips.
 When the calculated syndrome indicates an error in the ECC data, the ECC Correct and Read functions of the RBL abort the read process even though, it is possible to correct up to 4 bit errors combined in user and ECC data.
 Consequently the device fails to boot.

-Explanation of Current ROM Bootloader Behavior:

-The RBL implements a search mechanism to look for the boot image in NAND flash by using an Open function and a Read function.
-The Open function includes a bad block check where the RBL skips to the next block (shown as (A) in Figure 11) if the block under consideration is marked as "bad" (in the spare area).
+Explanation of Current ROM Bootloader Behavior: The RBL implements a search mechanism to look for the boot image in NAND flash by using an Open function and a Read function.
+The Open function includes a bad block check where the RBL skips to the next block (shown as (A) in D800K008 ROM Behavior Before Application of Software Patch (1)) if the block under consideration is marked as "bad" (in the spare area).
 On finding a good block, the RBL attempts to read page0 (the first page) in that block.

-If page0 of the good block has an ECC data error or an uncorrectable error (more than 4 bit errors combined), the RBL skips to the next block (shown as (B) in Figure 11).
+If page0 of the good block has an ECC data error or an uncorrectable error (more than 4 bit errors combined), the RBL skips to the next block (shown as (B) in D800K008 ROM Behavior Before Application of Software Patch (1)).
 This bad block check mechanism enables the device to check up to the first 32 blocks in the NAND flash for booting (the boot process will fail if all 32 blocks have uncorrectable or ECC data errors in page0).
 Note that the RBL does not abort on detecting an error in ECC data on page0.
 Once the RBL finds a good block with a good page0, it continues to read subsequent pages in that block.
-If an uncorrectable or ECC error is detected in subsequent pages, the RBL will abort with a boot error (shown as (C) in Figure 11).
+If an uncorrectable or ECC error is detected in subsequent pages, the RBL will abort with a boot error (shown as (C) in D800K008 ROM Behavior Before Application of Software Patch(1)).
 The workaround, described below, enables the boot process to continue for both types of errors (ECC data and uncorrectable errors).

+Silicon Revision 2.3 Usage Notes and Known Design Exceptions to Functional Specifications